 Why?
 Because in dye printing, the dye turns from solid to gas, and, then back to solid again, bypassing the liquid phase.
 Hence, affordable and also not as messy as inkjet printers.

-Sublimation in Psychology
+Sublimation Example in Daily Life Psychology

-According to Sigmund Freud, sublimation works by channeling the negative and unacceptable impulses into something positive and socially constructive behaviors.
+According to Sigmund Freud, sublimation works by channeling negative and unacceptable impulses into something positive and socially constructive behaviors.

 For example, you are scolded by your boss at work.
-As a result, you became anxious and distressful that you may lose your job.
+As a result, you became anxious and distressed that you may lose your job.
 On the contrary, you decided to go for a walk, therefore, by doing that, you released your frustration.

 This walking activity not only gives you time to cool off and reflect, moreover, it also benefits your mental as well as physical health.